akashsharma99/Useless-Notepad/README.md

 # Useless Notepad
 A simple text editor with no features.
 Just keep typing.
 When you get tired, click on the save button to download your text as a file.

+Also works offline and can be installed as a PWA.